swiss-territorial-data-lab/proj-dqry/config/README.md

 -**input**: indicate path to the input file that needs to be filtered, _i.e._ `oth_predictions_at_0dot*_threshold.gpkg`

+-**labels_shapefile**: AOI of interest is used to remove polygons that are located partially outside the AOI.
+For the quarry project we used the _SWISSIMAGE_ acquisition footprint for a given year.
+The shapefiles can be found in the STDL S3 storage (s3/proj-quarries/02_Data/Shapefiles/swissimage_footprints_shape_per_year/swissimage_footprints_border/).

 -**dem**: indicate the path to a DEM of Switzerland.
-SRTM derived product is used and can be found in the STDL kDrive (`switzerland_dem_EPSG:2056.tif`).
+SRTM derived product is used and can be found in the STDL S3 storage(s3/proj-quarries/02_Data/DEM/`switzerland_dem_EPSG:2056.tif`).
 A threshold elevation is used to discard detection above the given value.

 -**elevation**: altitude above which predictions are discarded.
 Indeed 1st tests have shown numerous false detection due to snow cover area (reflectance value close to bedrock reflectance) or mountain bedrock exposure that are mainly observed in altitude..
 By default the threshold elevation has been set to 1200.0 m.

 -**score**: each polygon comes with a confidence score given by the prediction algorithm.
 Polygons with low scores can be discarded.
-By default the value is set to 0.96.
+By default the value is set to 0.95.

 -**distance**: two polygons that are close to each other can be considered to belong to the same quarry.
 Those polygons can be merged into a single one.
 By default the buffer value is set to 10 m.

 -**area**: small area polygons can be discarded assuming a quarry has a minimal area.
 The default value is set to 5000 m2.

 -**output**: provide the path of the filtered polygons shapefile with prediction score preserved.
-The output file name will be formated as: `oth_prediction_filter_year-{year}_score-{score}_elevation-{elevation}_distance-{distance}_area-{area}.geojson`.
+The output file name will be formated as: `oth_prediction_at_0dot*_threshold_year-{year}_score-{score}_elevation-{elevation}_distance-{distance}_area-{area}.geojson`.

 The script `prediction_filter.py` is run as follow: